alejandrosanchezm/kata/README.md

 # Solution

+This Repo is a solution for the Kata: https://github.com/emilybache/GildedRose-Refactoring-Kata

+### Refactor -> From Shop to Item

 The major change, appart of adding the new funcionality, was to refactor the code.

-### Refactor -> From Shop to Item

 I've considered that the logic must be not in the shop on itself.
 It has to be something controlled by the Item, for some reasons: